 The methodology of their star rating system has come under heavy scrutiny for its subjectivity (more on this in a second).

-They conveniently just started offering certification services along with an online marketplace:
+They conveniently offer certification services along with an online marketplace:

 In its recent analysis of plant-based protein powders, the Clean Label Project assigned each product a score based on four criteria: heavy metals, pesticides, contaminants like BPA, and nutrition.
 Then it calculated an overall score.